 How much farther until we get to where we are supposed to be?

 I kept hearing about these overlooks.
-I kept hearing about the scenery from high, up above, and at a cliff that overlooks the scenery.
+I kept hearing about the scenery from high up above and at a cliff that overlooks the scenery.
 I heard about the different variations of color while looking down and how the shades of green trees varied underneath the shadows of fluffy white clouds and sun-drenched tree-tops.
-I was told about the breeze as it sweeps across the tree-lined mountains and how this magically basks in the beneath sunlight.
-The view is like a sea of green mountains and the sky was as blue as a childhood dream.
+I was told about the breeze as it sweeps across the tree-lined mountains and how this magically basks in the sunlight below.
+The view was like a sea of green mountains and the sky was as blue as a childhood dream.

 It was beautiful to say the least; but to be clear, it took a lot of pain for me to reach the first cliff.
 Without exaggeration; I thought I was going to die.
-I was panting.
-I was sweating.
-I was carrying too much weight in my backpack; not to mention that I was carrying too much wait on body’s frame.
+I was panting and sweating.
+I was carrying too much weight in my backpack; not to mention, I was carrying too much weight on my body’s frame.